coredataengineers/CDE-BOOTCAMP/06_docker/06-docker-network/docker-network.md

 Let's assume we have a server/virtual machine hosting 3 containers:
 One conatiner is a database of sensitive information that needs to be tightly secured while the other containers do not need the same of security.
 ![docker network illustration](image-4.png)

+### Summary
+- Networking is the means of connection and communication between containers.
+- Understanding the concept of networking is crucial in knowing how to isolate containers from each other.
+- Unless explicitly defined, all containers will be mapped to the <code>bridge</code> network by default.